A Liberal-Arts Opportunity

 In addition, the Strategic Planning Committee archives (an extensive collection of foundational and assessment data, reports, meeting minutes, analyses, and other relevant data) will be continuously updated and are available via the college’s Moodle site.

-The GC Annual Report will be the cornerstone of the SACSCOC self-study analysis due on September 10, 2015, and of all required internal and external reports.
+The GC Annual Report will be the cornerstone of of all required internal and external reports.
 During the summer of 2020, GC2020 Final Report, a comprehensive report, will analyze the overall progress of the college against the goals set out in the strategic plan.

 All academic endeavors at Greensboro College are based on the expectation and assumption that each student will uphold the highest principles of honesty and fairness.
 This expectation and assumption finds expression in the Academic Honor Code, which every student is committed to uphold.